mmosc/flights-airflow/README.md

 # Flights DB

-The scope of this repo is to construct a pipeline (in airflow) that creates a DB (on a redshift cluster) containing information about flights in 2019, to perform monthly analyses on flight delays.
+The scope of this repo is to construct a pipeline (in airflow) that creates a DB (on a redshift cluster) containing information about US flights and strikes in 2019, to perform monthly analyses on  correlation between flight delays and strikes.

 Using airflow allows to automatise the pipeline.
 As it is, the pipeline is executed monthly.
 Simple changes in the configuration would allow to execute it on a daily basis.

 ## Dataset
-Data are obtained from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).
-This website allows to download data for a specific year and month, and to select the required information.
+Data on flights are obtained from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).
+Data on strikes are obtained from the [Bureau of Labor Statistics](https://beta.bls.gov/labs/).
+Both these websites allow to download data for a specific year and month, and to select the required information.

-Each month corresponds to a .csv file that is stored in the s3 bucket ```s3://demographics-udacity/airports/``` in a folder and with a name corresponding to the month.
-E.g. ```s3://demographics-udacity/airports/1/1.csv``` corresponds to January 2019.
+Both websites provide a .csv file that is stored in the s3 bucket ```s3://demographics-udacity/```, in the folders ```airports/``` and ```strikes``` respectively.
+Each file in the ```airports``` folder correspond to a month.
+E.g. ```s3://demographics-udacity/airports/1.csv``` corresponds to January 2019.

 ## Files
 The following files are needed for execution: